wxtim/learn-mypy/README.md

-# A breif introduction to MyPy
+# A brief introduction to MyPy

 Disclaimer: I wrote this to crystalize my own learning.
 I don't claim to be an expert.